nefarius/DsHidMini/SDK/Nefarius.DsHidMini.IPC/docs/nefarius.dshidmini.ipc.dshidminiinterop.md

 [DsHidMiniInteropUnavailableException](./nefarius.dshidmini.ipc.exceptions.dshidminiinteropunavailableexception.md)<br>
 No driver instance is available.
 Make sure that at least one device is connected and that the driver is installed and working properly.
+Call [DsHidMiniInterop.IsAvailable](./nefarius.dshidmini.ipc.dshidminiinterop.md#isavailable) prior to avoid this exception.

 ## Methods